Cowden family murders: Search efforts

 Over two-hundred citizens wrote to then-Oregon senator Mark Hatfield requesting that the Federal Bureau of Investigation begin looking at the case.
 The petition, however, was denied on the grounds that there was "no evidence that the Cowdens had been kidnapped or taken across state lines."
-At the time, there were a total of eight reported missing women in Washington and Oregon, and law enforcement attempted to seek a connection between these disappearances and that of the Cowdens (the disappearances of these eight women, however, would later be linked to serial killer Ted Bundy).
+At the time, there were a total of eight reported missing women in Washington and Oregon, and law enforcement attempted to seek a connection between these disappearances and that of the Cowdens (the disappearances of these eight women, however, were later linked to serial killer Ted Bundy).

 Discovery of bodies

 On April 12, 1975, two gold prospectors from Forest Grove, Oregon, were hiking through the woods near Carberry Creek when they discovered the decomposing body of an adult male tied to a tree on a steep hillside.
 In a small cave nearby, the bodies of an adult female, a child, and an infant were discovered.
 Positive identification of the bodies as those of the Cowden family was made via dental records.
 The location where the bodies were discovered was approximately 7 mi from the family's campsite.